Managed IT

 Oct 29, 2024

-The amount of time it takes me to count out a dollar’s worth of pennies is exponentially longer than it takes a coin counting machine at the bank.
+The amount of time it takes me to count out a dollar’s worth of pennies is exponentially longer than it takes a coin-counting machine at the bank.
 This is a simple but effective example of how workflow automation can eliminate a tedious and routine task in a way that benefits the employee, the business, and the consumer.
-A true business hat-trick.
+A true business hat trick.

-In short, workflow automation leverages technologies to improve business processes.
+Workflow automation leverages technologies to improve business processes.
 This can be as complicated as data analysis and reporting or as simple as eliminating duplicate entries in a spreadsheet.

 Ultimately, the goal of workflow automation is to reduce the time, cost, and error potential in any given process.